SimmiiP/employee-app/README.md

 be able to search them up by their last name as well to facilitate only getting one result at the end of the search.

+++ Sort by Salary Low - High

++++ I added a lambdas that sorts the objects by their salary variable low to high.